nyan222/roman_empire_zoomcamp/README.md

 So now we need our workflow orchestrator Mage.

-Everything for quick start can be found here - so nice and short and clear [videos](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/02-workflow-orchestration)
+Everything for quick start can be found here - so nice and short and clear [videos](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main/02-workflow-orchestration).

-But I've copied my DEZoomcamp Mage Project with some additions and examples just to reuse when developing

-We should clone [the repository of Roman Empire Project](https://github.com/nyan222/roman_empire_zoomcamp.git) to VM
+We should clone [the repository of Roman Empire Project](https://github.com/nyan222/roman_empire_zoomcamp.git) to VM:
 ```bash
 cd
 git clone https://github.com/nyan222/roman_empire_zoomcamp.git